babelouest/glewlwyd/README.md

 The backend API server is fully written in C and uses a small amount of resources.

 Its plugin architecture makes it easy to add new modules or plugins, or modify existing ones with less risks to have unmaintainable code.

-## Disclaimer

-Glewlwyd is mostly developped by myself on my free time, with gracious help from users.

-Nevertheless, it hasn't been audited or fully tested by external developpers.

-Glewlwyd can take a central place in a system where applications and environments need authentication and authorization, be aware of the risks: bugs, non discovered vulnerabilities, etc.

-I recommend not to use Glewlwyd in production, more likely to test OAuth2/OpenID behavior, MFA connections, or IdP in general.
-You can also explore its functionalities and help yourself with its source code for other implementations.

-If you intend to use it in production, it's highly recommended to follow the documentation and enable only the features you will use.

 # Installation